Contrast-Security-OSS/docs/content/admin/onboard_team/CreateGroups.md

 Use an organization group to assign authorized users access to organizations and applications.
 Contrast provides four default groups within each organization to help you get started.
 These groups provide access to all applications in the organization with the associated role.
 That role grants or restricts what the user can do with the application.
 The four roles are:

-* **View:** Allows users to see an application's score, libraries and vulnerabilities, and add comments.
+* **View:** See an application's score, libraries and vulnerabilities, and add comments.
-* **Edit:** Allows users to manage an application's vulnerabilities and basic application functions.
+* **Edit:** Manage an application's vulnerabilities and basic application functions.
-* **Rules Admin:** Allows users the capability of the Edit role as well as the ability to manage security rules for an application.
+* **Rules Admin:** Capability of the Edit role as well as the ability to manage security rules for an application.
-* **Admin** Provides full access to configure an application.
+* **Admin:** Full access to configure an application.

 ## Create Organization Groups